richardcrng/fireactive/website/docs/api/active-document/methods.md

 ariana.pendingSetters({ count: true }) // => 2
 // wait for them to resolve
 await ariana.pendingSetters()
-ariana.pendingSetters({ count: true }) // => 0
+// there will be no more pending setters left ariana.pendingSetters({ count: true }) // => 0

 // db will now have correct values